happyt/reactTabMenu/README.md

 - Add a panel with checkbox (Needs value hooked up)
 - Grad panel colours
 - Panel with checkbox and dropdown (needs initialise, hooking up)
+- Dropdown with colours
+- PartyIcons with svg icons for the US Election (change 'kind' to 'icon')
+-